prasunsultania/demoblog/README.md

 Overview:
 I have tried keeping front-end and back-end independent of each other.
-Public pages(that does not require login - signin, signup) are served using ejs, rest all part of the front end is single page app using Angularjs
+Public pages(that does not require login - signin, signup) are served using ejs, rest all part of the front end is single page app using Angularjs.
+Tech Stack is going to be very MEAN - MongoExpressAngularNode

 Backend:
  PL: Node.js (see package.json for complete dependencies)